efremover/efremoweb/content/science-communication/Graph4_Purification/index.md

 # Summary for listings and search engines
-summary: Graphical Illustration by Jana Efremova using Biorender and Illustrator.
-Published in Book chapter.
+summary: PCR purification protocol using magnetic beads.
+Graphical Illustration by Jana Efremova using Biorender and Illustrator, Published in a Book chapter.

 # Link this post with a project
 projects: []